-Disclosure: This post may contain affiliate links, which means if you make a purchase from one of these links I will get a commission.
+Disclosure: This post contains affiliate links, which means if you make a purchase from one of these links I will get a commission.
+As an Amazon Associate I earn from qualifying purchases.

 Irish Flower – Free Crochet Pattern

-Add this pattern to your Ravelry library!
+You can add this pattern to your Ravelry library HERE.

 (See a list of crochet abbreviations used in patterns by yarn industry designers and publishers HERE):